 Synonyms.
 Lagurus curtatus.

-The nearest approaches of the Sagebrush Vole to our region today are in south-central Utah and northern Colorado (Fig. 1).
+The nearest approaches of the Sagebrush Vole to our region today are in south-central Utah, northern Colorado, and along the eastern border of California (Fig. 1).
 According to Carroll and Genoways (1980), Artemisia spp. (sagebrush) and Agropogon spp. (crested wheatgrass) usually are dominant plants in their habitat, although Chrysothamnus spp.
 (Rabbitbrush) also may be a dominant component.
 They do occur in habitats with heavy grass and various annuals, but such conditions are considered atypical.
 Lemmiscus curtatus is one of several taxa strongly suggesting sagebrush grasslands were an important vegetative type throughout New Mexico and, likely, beyond.

 Fig. 1.
 Current distribution of Lemmiscus curtatus.
 Map adapted from Carroll and Genoways (1980).

 The arvicoline dentary and its first two molars are commonly preserved as fossils and thus usually important in identification.
 Lemmiscus is most likely to be confused with members of the genus Microtus.
 Both have prismatic, ever-growing cheek teeth and the general characteristics of voles.
 Overall, the impression of Lemmiscus is of a more lightly built, more delicate animal than the various species of Microtus.
 Figures 2 through 4 illustrate some of the typical conditions of the lower jaw of Lemmiscus and some differences from Microtus.
 The teeth (Fig. 2) generally are recognizable by the more open reentrant angles and somewhat more rounded contours.
 The masseteric scar (Fig. 3) is notably more acute anteriorly than in Microtus, and the mandibular foramen (Fig. 4) is not visible when viewed from the lingual side, unlike the situation in Microtus.